mariusavram91/mariusavram/pages/collaboration.md

 ---
 layout: default
 title: Collaboration Process
-description: Software Developer and Product Manager based in Berlin for hire.
-Proven track record in code efficiency, product strategy, and collaborative project success.
-Let's talk!
+description: Experienced Software Developer and Product Manager based in Berlin, offering tailored solutions for software development and product strategy.
+Specializing in adaptable collaboration processes, timely project updates, thorough documentation, and seamless communication.
+Ensuring transparency, efficiency, and a constructive feedback culture, I help bring your ideas to life with a focus on high-quality results and aligned project goals.
 permalink: /collaboration/
 ---